thesleepingsage/hypr-lens/README.md

 >
 > This project is developed and tested exclusively on Arch Linux.
 The installer uses `pacman`/`paru`/`yay` and assumes an Arch-based system.
 >
-> **Other distros:** I don't use other distributions and won't be providing support for them.
-However, PRs adding support for other package managers are welcome!
+> **Other distros (NixOS, Fedora, etc.):** Manual installation is possible by installing the [dependencies](#prerequisites) through your package manager and copying the files to the appropriate locations.
+The installer script is Arch-centric and won't work out of the box, but the QML components themselves are distro-agnostic.
+PRs adding support for other package managers are welcome!

 ## Prerequisites